victorandradeap/docker-node/README.md

 - Run on folder of project: "docker-compose up"

-- The container is running on port 3000
+- The container is running and exposing port 3000